prosperReigns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 17-hidethisword

 This program scans through all the files in /etc/passwd directory and filter all files without the word "bin" and prints its out

+## 18-letteronly

+this program displays all lines of the file /etc/ssh/sshd_config thats starts with a letter

+##